Internet-related prefixes

 Internet-related prefixes such as e-, i-, cyber-, info-, techno- and net- are added to a wide range of existing words to describe new, Internet- or computer-related flavors of existing concepts, often electronic products and services that already have a non-electronic counterpart.
 The adjective virtual is often used in a similar manner.

 Cyber-, e-, i, and virtual

 "Cyber-"

-Cyber- is derived from "cybernetic", from the Greek κυβερνητικός 'skilled in steering or governing'.
+Cyber- is derived from "cybernetic", from the Greek κυβερνητικός 'steersman'.
 Examples: cyberspace, cyberlaw, cyberbullying, cybercrime, cyberwarfare, cyberterrorism, cybersex, and cyberdelic.
 It is commonly used for policies and politics regarding computer systems and networks (as in the above cases), but also for information technology products and services.
+Further examples: